California Uninsured Patient Hospital Pricing Litigation: Summary of individual hospital pricing cases

 A class of uninsured patients treated at Sutter hospitals alleged that they were charged substantially more than patients with private or public insurance, and many times above the cost of providing their treatment.
 In December 2006, the Court granted final approval to a comprehensive and groundbreaking settlement of the action.

 The settlement reduced charges historically and prospectively, bringing prices to the levels that other payors paid or will pay for the same treatment.
 The settlement also addressed gaps in charity care (free or reduced care for low-income uninsureds) and limited collections practices.
-The class received refunds or bill adjustments of between 25% to 45% off their prior hospital bills, at an estimated total value of $276 million.
+The class received refunds or bill adjustments of between 25% and 45% off their prior hospital bills, at an estimated total value of $276 million.
 Through 2009, Sutter will maintain discounted pricing policies for uninsureds that will make Sutter's pricing for uninsureds comparable to or better than the pricing for patients with private insurance.
 In addition, the settlement requires Sutter to enhance its charity care policies and limit their collections practices that will protect uninsureds who fall behind in their payments.